-Each of these tests enables you to better understand the performability and reliability of the different components of your application.
+Each of these tests gives you a better understanding the performance capabilities and reliability of the components of your application.
 However, running mobile performance tests is quite demanding.
 This is because testers have to consider the wide range of devices available, each with multiple UI options and varying levels of network connectivity.

 Together, these factors make mobile testing complicated.
 So, to assist with performing these tests, developers often turn to the following tools to conduct performance testing for mobile applications: